oclipa/reactjs-cheat-sheet/README.md

 * Using React.Fragment:

-Since React 16.8, there is a built-in version of `Aux` called `React.Fragment`:
+Since React 16.8, there is a built-in version of `Wrapper` called `React.Fragment`:

 *Person.js*